-- 23.7.6 Notwithstanding the above paragraph, a project shall not be submitted to more than one (1) impact assessment and review procedure unless such project falls within the jurisdictions of both Québec and Canada or unless such project is located in part in the Region and in part elsewhere where an impact review process is required. - 23.7.7 Nothing in the present Section shall be construed as imposing an impact assessment review procedure by the Federal Government unless required by Federal law or regulation.
-However, this shall not operate to preclude Federal requirement for an additional Federal impact review process as a condition of Federal funding of any development project. - 23.7.8 Notwithstanding any provisions of this Sub-section, nor the implementation thereof, nothing in the present Section shall be construed as constituting a recognition of any right of the Native people in the event that the Agreement does not come into force in accordance with the provisions in Section 2 of the Agreement. - 23.7.9 The measures provided for in paragraphs 23.7.1, 23.7.2, 23.7.3 and 23.7.4 of this Sub-section shall not give rise to any right in favour of any Native person to invoke any or all of the interim measures in legal proceedings before the Courts in and of Québec. - 23.7.10 The provisions of this Section can only be amended with the consent of Canada and the interested Native party, in matters of federal jurisdiction, and with the consent of Québec and the interested Native party, in matters of provincial jurisdiction.
-In addition, the written consent of the Naskapi Native party will be required in order to amend sub-paragraph 23.2.2 g) and paragraphs 23.1.9, 23.1.10, 23.1.11, 23.1.12, 23.3.3, 23.3.14, 23.3.20, 23.3.21, 23.3.22, 23.4.2, 23.4.12, 23.7.5 and 23.7.10.
+23.7.7 Nothing in the present Section shall be construed as imposing an impact assessment review procedure by the Federal Government unless required by Federal law or regulation.
+However, this shall not operate to preclude Federal requirement for an additional Federal impact review process as a condition of Federal funding of any development project.

+23.7.8 Notwithstanding any provisions of this Sub-Section, nor the implementation thereof, nothing in the present Section shall be construed as constituting a recognition of any right of the Native people in the event that the Agreement does not come into force in accordance with the provisions in Section 2 of the Agreement.

+23.7.9 The measures provided for in paragraphs 23.7.1,23.7.2,23.7.3 and 23.7.4 of this Sub-Section shall not give rise to any right in favor of any Native person to invoke any or all of the interim measures in legal proceedings before the Courts in and of Quebec.

+23.7.10 The provisions of this Section can only be amended with the consent of Canada and the interested Native party, in matters of federal jurisdiction, and with the consent of Quebec and the interested Native party, in matters of provincial jurisdiction.

-Legislation enacted to give effect to the provisions of this Section may be amended from time to time by l'Assemblée nationale in matters of provincial jurisdiction and by Parliament in matters of federal jurisdiction.
+Legislation enacted to give effect to the provisions of this Section may be amended from time to time by the National Assembly of Quebec in matters of provincial jurisdiction, and by Parliament in matters of federal jurisdiction.